LinghaoChan/OpenTMA/README.md

 """
 load model here
+You need to normalize the motion data with mean and std.
+For motionx, they are stored in './deps/t2m/motionx/vector_623/Comp_v6_KLD01/meta/*.npy'
 """

 motion = torch.randn(1, 64, 126)    # B = 1, T = , D = , need normalization